-Chapter 5.
-Samba as a NT4 or Win2k Primary Domain Controller
+Chapter 6.
+Samba as an NT4 or Win2k Primary Domain Controller

-5.1.
+6.1.
 Prerequisite Reading

 Before you continue reading in this chapter, please make sure that you are comfortable with configuring basic files services in smb.conf and how to enable and administer password encryption in Samba.
-Theses two topics are covered in the smb.conf (5) manpage and the Encryption chapter of this HOWTO Collection.
+Theses two topics are covered in the smb.conf(5) manpage.

-5.2.
+6.2.
 Background